Fatimid invasion of Egypt (919–921): Abbasid recovery of Alexandria and Fayyum, retreat of al-Qa'im

-Finally, in late spring 921, while Mu'nis sent one of his offices to attack towards Fayyum, Thamal with his fleet sailed down the Nile to Alexandria.
+Finally, in late spring 921, while Mu'nis sent one of his officers to attack towards Fayyum, Thamal with his fleet sailed down the Nile to Alexandria.
 The city was captured with relative ease from its Kutama garrison (May/June 921), who left much of their stores and equipment behind.
 Thamal evacuated the city's inhabitants to Rosetta, and then followed with his fleet.

-On 28 June, Mu'nis and Takin, along with Thamal's fleet, set out to with all their forces to attack Fayyum.
+On 28 June, Mu'nis and Takin, along with Thamal's fleet, set out with all their forces to attack Fayyum.
 Together, the Abbasid army and fleet blockaded the sole connection of Fayym with the Nile at Illahun, cutting al-Qa'im and his men in the oasis from the rest of the country.
 Once the Abbasid forces began to advance into the oasis, on 8 July al-Qa'im ordered the retreat: all heavy equipment was left behind, while he and his men made their way through the desert to the coastal road to Barqa, an arduous march in which many perished.